 There are different ways that FINA supports the development of Officials:

-The FINA Clinics for Officials (Judges and Referees) are intended to help National Federations provide training to the above through courses led by an expert.
+The FINA Swimming Clinics for Officials are intended to help National Federations provide training to the above through courses led by an expert.

-In order to support successful performances in the pool, Judges and Referees need the best education and training possible.
+In order to support successful performances in the pool, Officials need the best education and training possible.
 Offering technical training and promotion of best practices can help National Federations succeed.

 2 – Schools for Officials